astridx/gatsby-starter-mapbox-examples/README.md

 # Gatsby starter with Mapbox GL

 The starter https://github.com/brendan-ward/gatsby-starter-mapbox gets you going quickly with Mapbox GL in Gatsby.
 It uses React hooks to wrap the Mapbox GL JS object and I build my examples on this repo.
+Currently it is work in progress.

 __This starter__ is build on the starter https://github.com/brendan-ward/gatsby-starter-mapbox.
 It gets you going quickly with Mapbox GL in Gatsby.
 It uses React hooks to wrap the Mapbox GL JS object and I build my examples on this repo.